 With 130 total FBS teams, the cut off point for being average or above is being ranked 65th or above.
 That means that 13 teams in bowl games this season were below average!
 Have we atrophied that far as a culture?
 Is below-normal now the new normal?
 I suppose it’s possible.
 I mean, after all, Forest Gump did get into Alabama.

 But our group isn’t willing to acquiesce just yet.
-We plan to revolt against meaningless bowl games, especially those so inadequately staffed that they settle for analysts who are censured for using profanity and who conduct entire post-game interviews with the winning quarterback turned away from the camera and his face never shown.
+We plan to revolt against meaningless bowl games, especially those so inadequately staffed that they settle for analysts who had been previously censured for using profanity and who conduct entire post-game interviews with the winning quarterback turned away from the camera and his face never shown.

 Who wants to not-see that?